elegantchaos/Versionator/README.md

 # Versionator

+** WORK IN PROGRESS: this is currently being updated for Swift 6 **

-This is a little proof-of-concept plugin which gathers version information and embeds it into the package/executable, in a way that allows it to be retrieved at runtime.
+This plugin gathers version information and embeds it into the package/executable, in a way that allows it to be retrieved at runtime.

 This experiments with a couple of approaches: